j19sch/fourhourtester/README.md

 1. rename the file, move it to `_exercises` and add your content
 1. submit a pull request

+### Contributing a solution to an exercise
+It's basically the same as contributing an exercise, except you grab `templates/Solution-template.markdown` and it goes into the `_solutions` folder.

 ### Running locally
 1. (first time only) `bundle install` to install Jekyll
 1. edit `_config.yml` so url is pointing to local host, otherwise links in the header will point to actual site